 Figure 6.
 A typical architecture for a tokenization system.

 In figure 6, a PAN and other cardholder data is received from the user, and then the data is immediately sent to the tokenization service.
 The tokenization service encrypts the PAN, generates a token, and then stores them both in a secure token vault.
 Only designated services, such as the settlement service, can access the vault on the network, and are authorized to redeem a PAN using a generated token.
 The settlement service only uses the PAN to send it to the payments processor.
 Neither the PAN nor any other cardholder data ever occurs outside this tightly controlled data flow.
-As part of a defense-in-depth strategy, the architecture also uses Cloud Data Loss Prevention (Cloud DLP) as another layer of defense against unintended leakage of PANs or other cardholder data.
+As part of a defense-in-depth strategy, the architecture also uses Sensitive Data Protection as another layer of defense against unintended leakage of PANs or other cardholder data.

 In figure 6, the tokenization system uses Hashicorp Vault, a tightly-guarded secret store, to manage the PAN-to-token mappings.
 Only authorized users and services can redeem a PAN from a token using a lookup process.
 Components that are authorized to access the token vault can be given time-restricted access so that the component can only redeem a PAN during the specific time window it needs to carry out its function.
 Other datastores can be appropriate as well, depending on your business requirements.
 For more information on securely implementing tokenization in your environment, see Tokenizing sensitive cardholder data for PCI DSS.